intelliconnect/cloudflare-serverless-rust/README.md

 account_id = "enter your account id"
 ```

-## create a kv store
+## Create a kv store

-> you can use [this](https://developers.cloudflare.com/workers/tutorials/workers-kv-from-rust) tutorial for more details.
+> You can use [this](https://developers.cloudflare.com/workers/tutorials/workers-kv-from-rust) tutorial for more details.

 ```bash
 # create kv store with name KV_FROM_RUST